Migraine

 - ICHD-3 without aura: ≥5 attacks, 4–72 h, 2 of 4 headache features + 1 of 2 associated symptoms

-- Aura timing: gradual spread ≥5 min, each symptom 5–60 min, followed by headache within 60 min
+- Aura timing: gradual spread ≥5 min; each non-motor aura symptom usually lasts 5–60 min; motor aura in hemiplegic migraine may last up to 72 h; followed by headache within 60 min

 - CSD: cortical spreading depression (3–5 mm/min) — aura is cortical, NOT vascular